rsd29/folio_njx/case-studies/OMIS_Case_Study.md

 # OMIS ERP System

 **Client:** Oriental Merchant
-**Role:** Lead UX Designer & Front-End Developer
+**Role:** Lead UX Designer & Front-End Developer **Timeline:** 2023–2025
-**Timeline:** 2023-2025
-**Regions:** Multiple regions & departments
+**Scope:** Multi-region, multi-department ERP (30+ modules)

 ---

+## At a Glance (TL;DR)

+* Replaced a fragmented, spreadsheet-driven operation with a unified ERP
+* Digitised core workflows across sales, procurement, logistics, warehousing, and shipping
+* Designed and built 30+ modules used daily across multiple regions
+* Introduced UX foundations and a design system to a team with no prior UX practice
+* Reduced operational friction, improved data accuracy, and created a single source of truth

+---

 ## Introduction

+**Visual Callout 1 (Hero Context)**
+*Image suggestion:* A single composite screenshot or blurred overview of OMIS showing multiple modules (navigation + dense data table).
+*Purpose:* Immediately signals scale and seriousness.
+This tells reviewers: “This is not a toy app.”
+*Effort level:* One stitched screenshot or even a tasteful blur with labels.

 ### A unified internal platform for a global FMCG distributor

-Before OMIS existed, Oriental Merchant was running a multi-country supply chain on tools that were never designed to handle that level of complexity.
-Staff were juggling enormous Excel files, hand-built VBA tools, paper-based workflows, and long email chains to complete even the simplest tasks.
+Before OMIS, Oriental Merchant operated a multi-country supply chain using tools never designed for that scale.
+Teams relied on large Excel files, VBA macros, paper workflows, and email handovers to complete everyday tasks.
 Delivery routes were planned on printed maps.
-Sales reps had to switch between six different spreadsheets to create an order.
-Procurement forecasting often meant inspecting dozens of tabs across multiple files.
-Every region had its own version of the truth, and no one had a complete view of operations.
+Sales reps switched between multiple spreadsheets to place orders.
+Forecasting required manually reconciling dozens of tabs across files.

-The company was functioning through sheer experience and effort, not through systems.
+The business functioned through experience and effort rather than systems.

 OMIS was created to change that.
-It became the first attempt to connect the entire organisation through a shared platform that digitised core workflows, reduced bottlenecks, and gave people the information they needed without waiting on others.
+It became the first platform to connect the organisation through a shared system that digitised known workflows, reduced bottlenecks, and gave teams immediate access to reliable data.

-I led the UX design and front-end implementation from the very beginning, shaping how the platform looks, behaves, and supports more than thirty specialised modules used across several regions.
+I led UX design and front-end implementation from the beginning, shaping how the platform looks, behaves, and scales across regions and departments.

+> **Thinking Aloud**
+> The fastest way to replace a spreadsheet is to respect why it existed.
+Shadowing teams before touching the UI kept every module grounded in real work.

 ---

 ## The Starting Point

-### Digitising known workflows
+### Digitising known workflows, not reinventing the business

 Oriental Merchant had no ERP.
-Every department built its own processes through Excel, email, and manual handovers.
-These tools were created by people who understood the business well, but their limitations were obvious:
+Each department built its own processes using Excel, email, and manual handovers.

+**Key limitations:**

-- Each team maintained separate files and rules
+* Separate files and inconsistent rules by team
-- Reports took hours to prepare
-- Forecasting meant cross-referencing many spreadsheets
-- Delivery routes were drawn manually every morning
-- Order history was stored in binders
-- Input validation was inconsistent
-- Regions developed their own habits and logic
+* Time-consuming reporting and forecasting
+* Manual route planning
+* Paper-based order history
+* Inconsistent input validation
+* Region-specific logic and definitions

-OMIS was not designed to reinvent the company.
-It was designed to digitise known workflows, remove unnecessary friction, and give people immediate access to the information they relied on.
+OMIS was designed to digitise these existing workflows, remove unnecessary friction, and make trusted information immediately accessible.

+> **In Hindsight**
+> Alignment mattered as much as tooling.
+When regions agreed on definitions, progress was fast.
+When they didn’t, reconciliation slowed everything down.

 ---

 ## Why OMIS Mattered

-### The company had grown past what manual tools could support
+### The business had outgrown manual tools

 Teams were spending more time finding information than using it.

-- Sales reps needed live stock and pricing data.
-- Procurement needed a single place to plan national replenishment.
-- Logistics needed to eliminate hours of manual route planning.
-- Managers needed transparency over operations instead of chasing files.
+**Needs by function:**

+* **Sales:** Live stock, pricing, promotions, and customer history
+* **Procurement:** Centralised national replenishment planning
+* **Logistics:** Elimination of manual route planning and paper-based proof of delivery
+* **Management:** Real-time operational visibility without chasing files

-OMIS became the central platform that brought these needs together.
+OMIS became the central platform teams actually relied on instead of juggling files, emails, and workarounds.

 ---